-- Preheat oven to 275° F. Line a 9- by 13-inch glass baking dish with parchment paper or grease it.
+- Preheat oven to 275° F. Line a 9- by 13-inch glass baking dish with parchment paper.
 (Note: A 9- by 13-inch dish will yield a thin layer of mochi, only about 1/4-inch thick.
 For thicker mochi, use a 9- by 9-inch glass dish and bake for longer, about 90 minutes.)

 - In a large bowl, whisk together the mochiko, sugar, and baking powder.
-In a separate bowl, whisk together the water and coconut milk together.
+In a separate bowl, whisk together the water and coconut milk.
+(Note: Be sure to use full-fat coconut milk.
+You can usually find it in cans, and it should be quite thick.)
 Add the wet ingredients to the dry and whisk until the mixture is smooth and no lumps remain.
 Unlike most baking, you don’t need to worry about over-mixing the ingredients, since mochi is dense and chewy to begin with.
 So whisk away!
 Some recipes even call for mixing all the ingredients, dry and wet, in a food processor all at once, and call it a day.